Doctor WhoThe Trial of a Time Lord

 E9

-Terror of the Vervoids (1)With the prosecution case concluded, at last the Doctor is able to present his evidence.
+The Trial of a Time Lord: Part 9With the prosecution case concluded, at last the Doctor is able to present his evidence.
 It takes place in the future with a new companion and new problems.

 E10

-Terror of the Vervoids (2)A lethal booby-trap in the Hydroponic Center awakens the genetically engineered fruit pods in storage, and passengers and crewmen alike start disappearing without trace.
+The Trial of a Time Lord: Part 10A lethal booby-trap in the Hydroponic Center awakens the genetically engineered fruit pods in storage, and passengers and crewmen alike start disappearing without trace.
 There's a murderer on board and the Doctor means to find out who he or she is.

 E11

-Terror of the Vervoids (3)A course change that takes the Hyperion III closer to a black hole could prove unwise when there are so many aboard ship with hidden agendas.
+The Trial of a Time Lord: Part 11A course change that takes the Hyperion III closer to a black hole could prove unwise when there are so many aboard ship with hidden agendas.
 Disappearances continue, a murderer remains at large, and one person finally crumbles under the strain of harbouring a guilty secret.

 E12

-Terror of the Vervoids (4)With factions vying for control of the ship, the Vervoids are found to be responsible for the many disappearances.
+The Trial of a Time Lord: Part 12With factions vying for control of the ship, the Vervoids are found to be responsible for the many disappearances.
 Only the Doctor sees the fundamental but missed point as to why they can't be reasoned with or why they can't be allowed to arrive on Earth.

 E13